scarpazza/battlecruiser/README.md

 Key:
 * in white are keys that have identical function in the original keyboard
 * in green are keys whose function is changed by the Soarer's converter automatic keyboard identification, without explicit configuration remaps: for example,  the `Reset`, `Enter`, and `Field Exit` keys are remapped to `LeftControl`, `Right Control` and `Enter` by the converter.
 * in red are keys whose function I altered explicitly via configuration file entries.

 ## Emacs configuration

-To follow.
+Associate any extra function key we remapped via a command similar to the following:

+    (global-set-key (kbd "C-, 8") 'comment-region)

+This line binds emacs command `comment-region` to key EXTRA_F9 that we remapped to sequence `^,`,`8`.

+You can also bind Shift-modified keys to distinct emacs commands.

+For example, since we map Control+EXTRA_F9 to `comment-region`, it's reasonable to map Control+EXTRA_F9 to its reverse, `uncomment-region`.

+Contrary to intuition, this is not possible via

+    (global-set-key (kbd "C-S-, 8") 'uncomment-region) ; WILL NOT WORK - DO NOT USE

+Rather, consider that our Soarer's macros won't clear the Shift modifier till after the first keystroke in the sequence.
+The Shift modifier remains active while the first key (`,`) is depressed, and the Shift-modified character corresponding to the `,` key is the `<` character.
+Consequently, the keyboard sends a `^<`,`8` ("Control+less than" followed by the digit 8) sequence when you press Control+Shift+EXTRA_F9.
+You can bind that sequence to `uncomment-region` via:

+    (global-set-key (kbd "C-< 8") 'uncomment-region)

+I also dissociate Control+Z from emacs's `suspend-frame` command, which is probably them most useless and annoying key bindings in the history of humanity.
+I associate it with `undo`.
+Now I have an Undo key that performs consistently in emacs and in the majority of Windows applications.

+    (global-set-key (kbd "C-z") 'undo)

 ## Other resources
 * [EasyHIDListen](https://github.com/adamhb123/EasyHIDListen)